 Most students will take the standard route unless they are contacted otherwise to discuss either of the other two paths available.
 The standard route options form is available at the bottom of this page.
 Please note that the languages being offered for the class of 2024 are French and German.

 This route will be followed by the majority of students and is designed to provide them with a broad and balanced curriculum.
 This will lead to a strong set of academic qualifications whilst allowing students to make choices which reflect their attributes and interests.

-Students within this route will be able to take subjects which satisfy the requirements of the English Baccalaureate.
+Students within this route choose 4 options (one from columns E, A, B and C).
+They will also be able to take subjects which satisfy the requirements of the English Baccalaureate.
 This is an accreditation given when students are successful in achieving higher grades (5-9) in English literature, English language, maths, two science subjects, a language and one of history and geography.
 We recommend that students who have the interest, ability and motivation to study and succeed in the English Baccalaureate should strongly consider these options.
 The English Baccalaureate represents a broad and balanced programme of study which will prepare students well for higher education and employment.

 However, we recognise that this subject combination will not suit all students and we are confident that any set of options chosen from the Standard Route will equip students with an excellent set of qualifications which will prepare students well for the future.

 If students or parents have concerns over the Standard Route or the English Baccalaureate, they are encouraged to contact the school to discuss this with either the Head of Year or Mr Slingsby (Assistant Head who oversees the options process).